 Caroline learned to knit and embroider when she was four, and has been fascinated by fibres and yarn ever since!
 Spurred on by the acquisition of the family spinning wheel (passed down through 5 generations), she has now been spinning for 15 years and has tried every spinning tool and fibre she can acquire, including, in moments of desperation, sticks donated by trees and fire weed fluff.
 Her MA degree in Archaeology and Sociology provides the knowledge and skills needed to further her fibre studies, which are currently centered on cultural patterns of specialized fibre use and historical spinning tool design.
 Caroline is an avid fibre artist and loves nothing more than to share her passion for fibres through teaching! www.ancientartsfibre.com

 Diana is a spinner and knitter who works full time in the world of adult literacy.
 She has been a member of the Langley Weavers and Spinners Guild since 2000, spinning from the time she joined.
-Diana is an Art and Literacy teacher by trade and has delivered several fibre arts workshops over the years – Introduction to Drop Spindling at Fibres West 2011; Drop Spindling in Haida Gwaii 2010; Tricks of the Trade in Spinning, Making Funky Yarns at Fibre Fest Int’l in 2007; various fibre workshops for the Langley Weavers and Spinners Guild – Introduction to Spinning, Introduction to Drum Carding, and has worked with individual students.
+Diana is an Art and Literacy teacher by trade and has delivered several fibre arts workshops over the years – Introduction to Drop Spindling at Fibres West 2011 through 2013; Drop Spindling in Haida Gwaii 2010; Tricks of the Trade in Spinning, Making Funky Yarns at Fibre Fest Int’l in 2007; various fibre workshops for the Langley Weavers and Spinners Guild – Introduction to Spinning, Introduction to Drum Carding, and has worked with individual students.
 In addtion to spinning, Diana is working her way to being a Master Knitter, having completed Level 1 of the Master of Hand Knitting Program offered through the Knitting Guild Association, www.tkga.com in Apri 2010.
 In late September/early October she took a three-day spinning workshop with Abby Franquemont at the Taos Wool Festival in Taos, New Mexico.
 You can see how she combines all her interests and skills by following her pursuits to make clothing from locally sourced wool, llama, alpaca and mohair on her blog – www.100milewear.com.
 You can find Diana’s patterns on www.ravelry.com